launchdarkly/hello-clojure/README.md

 2. On the command line, run `lein run`.

 You should see the message `"Feature flag '<flag key>' is <true/false> for this user"`.

-A second namespace with richer examples can be found in `more_examples.clj`, and can be run via `lein run -m more-examples`.